valsamovich/cs.github.io/docs/tutorials/hadoop.md

 - On Haddop, Map Reduce is the first and primary methodology fo cluster computing.
 - Simple, powerfull, and flexible enough to implement many analytical algorithms in parallel.
 - MapReduce API is in Java, but Hadoop Streaming enables MapReduce in any Unix-pipe compatible language.
+- MapReduce is parallel by design, hence its selection for use in a distributed computing framework!

+MapReduce example in *python*:

+    def map(hey, value):
+        ...
+        return(intermed_key, intermed_value)

+    def reduce(hey, value):
+        ...
+        return outut

 A **MapReduce** job is composed of many Map and Reduce tasks that operate on data that is stored locally, thus minimizing network traffic.